 The Imperial Connection

-As such, the Augustinerkirche is not a self-contained landmark like Stephansdom cathedral.
-Instead, it shares a near-continuous façade with the Albertina on one side and the extraordinary state hall and other offices of the National Library on the other.
+Instead, the building shares a near-continuous façade with the Albertina on one side and the extraordinary state hall and other offices of the National Library on the other.

-The modest appearance is a little disarming since the church is redolent with history.
 From 1634 to 1918, for example, it served as the official court church for the Habsburg monarchs.
 The hearts of many of them rest in a crypt within the church walls.

 Most famously, perhaps, the church played host to various royal weddings.
 Among the couples joined together beneath its roof: